Skip to main content

 konduktor serve launch my_deployment.yaml

-In this single command, Konduktor automatically creates the following Kubernetes objects:
+In this single command, Konduktor automatically creates the following resources:

 Below is a basic, but incomplete deployment YAML to show the general idea of how to get started.
 The format is the same as konduktor launch task.yamls for jobs, except serving includes an extra section for replicas, ports, and health endpoint probing.
 For full, detailed examples of deployment.yaml, check out the bottom of this page.